statistical-thinking/ai-anne-demo/README.md

 Prof. Dr. habil.
 Dennis Klinkhammer

 # Anleitung
-Zu jedem Anwendungsbeispiel stehen Handouts für die Teilnehmerinnen und Teilnehmer sowie Jupyter Notebooks (.ipypn) bereit.
-Das entsprechende Jupyter Notebook einfach über einen Doppelklick aufrufen und alle Zellen ausführen lassen (*Restart Kernel and Run All Cells...*), fertig!
+Handouts for the participants and Jupyter Notebooks (*.ipypn*) are available for each application example.
+Simply double-click on the corresponding Jupyter notebook and have all cells executed (*Restart Kernel and Run All Cells...*), done!

 ![title](images/instructions.png)